Western Michigan University: West Campus

-The WMU Student Center opened in 2023 and contains a dining center, restaurants, a bank, the campus bookstore, student organization center and other student services.
+The WMU Student Center opened in 2023 and contains a dining center, restaurants, a bank, the campus bookstore, student organization center, and other student services.

 West Campus is also the site of Miller Auditorium, a large entertainment venue seating nearly 3500 people.
 It is Michigan's fourth largest auditorium.
-Miller Auditorium hosts events ranging from popular musicals and concerts to graduation commencements and film screenings.
 The Gilmore Theater Complex, featuring three performance stages and faculty offices, is directly next to Miller Auditorium.
 The Dalton Center houses the Irving S. Gilmore School of Music and the Department of Dance.
 The Richmond Center for Visual Arts was added to the Fine Arts Complex in 2007, followed by South Kohrman Hall being renovated into faculty offices and upgraded studio spaces in 2008.
 Both buildings house the Gwen Frostic School of Art.